 OUR SCHOOL VISION AND CORE CHRISTIAN VALUES

-To deliver the highest quality of education for our pupils by providing a safe and stimulating environment, which empowers pupils to maximise their personal, spiritual, creative and academic potential in order to become lifelong learners.
+To deliver the highest quality of education for our pupils by providing a safe and stimulating environment, which empowers pupils to maximise their personal, spiritual, creative and academic potential in order to become lifelong learners together.

 We will teach wisdom, model and expect respect for all.
 We will nurture perseverance, patience, responsibility, creativity, honesty and hope, equipping our children for life in all its fullness as honest adults in our diverse and ever-changing world.